iurisman/rust-dust/README.md

 }
 ```

-This works fine in the sense that `drop_test()` now passes, but this implementation may still be improved.
+This works fine in the sense that `drop_test()` now passes, but this implementation can still be improved.
 The `pop()`function repeatedly disposes of the head node, but it also moves the (potentially large) element
-value out of the `Box` and returns it, re-wrapped in `Option`.
+value out of `Box` and returns it, re-wrapped in `Option`.
 This extra memory copy is unavoidable
 if the caller wants the element value, but our `drop()` function does not.

 The better solution is to keep taking the `Box` from `StackNode.next` and letting it drop on its